 Tina sets up the command post.
 Joey leaves for Manhattan to meet his friends at noon, ready to bring them to the Bronx on Tina’s word.
 Pete and I go scope out the gang’s hangout, finding a place where we can watch both the front and back entrances.
 We return to follow Tina’s dad when he goes to negotiate with Tito’s gang.
 All we can do now is wait.
 Joey checks in by phone.
-Finally, it’s time to leave.
+Finally, it is time to leave.
 Keeping our distance, Pete and I follow Tina’s dad.
 As he enters the hangout, we watch as several gangsters grab him roughly and shove him into the building.
 Pete runs to call Tina, while my apprehension builds, knowing I have put her dad in harm’s way.
 Pete returns with the message that Joey is on his way back with a carload of ‘angry queens.’
 My doubts are growing about our plan’s success.
 There is no movement from the abandoned building.
 Then we see her dad with two hoods.
 They go to the same phone we used.
 He dials what I know is their home number.
 After talking a bit, he hangs up and tells the hoods there is no money yet.
 They hit him, knocking him down.
 I have to restrain Pete, but finally they walk away.
 He gets up, walking slowly toward their apartment.
 We wait until he’s gone before starting to leave our hiding place.
 Just as we move, a kid about eleven comes out of the building.
 We watch him go to the same phone.
 Trying to figure out what number he dials proves impossible, but we guess he is calling the other gang.
 Instead of returning to the building, he takes off for the IRT subway stop.
-Pete is positive he isn’t in Tito’s gang, that he must be the lookout.
+Pete is positive he is not in Tito’s gang, that he must be the lookout.
 We now understand that both gangs are in on a ransom shakedown.
 Without getting too close we follow him to the subway, staying out of sight until the train pulls in.
 Sitting in the next car from the boy, we keep an eye on him, until he gets out after four stops.
 Hustling after him, we watch him go into another abandoned building with gang graffiti scrawled on all the walls.
-Pete’s anxiety level goes up as he realizes we’re on foreign ‘turf.’
+Pete’s anxiety level goes up knowing we are on foreign ‘turf.’
 We find a phone and call Tina.
 Pete gives her the address.
 She tells us to get out of there.
 I want to scope out the building more, but she insists we leave that area.
 We take the IRT back to the neighborhood.
 When we get back to the apartment, Tina is tending to her dad’s cuts and bruises.
-I know she’s been crying.
+I know she has been crying.
 I hug her.
-She won’t let me go until her dad says to break it up.
-We know he’s okay then.
+She will not let me go until her dad says to break it up.
+We know he is okay then.

 “You lame mother fucking spics, come out and die.”